sawdust-and-diamonds/scrollbar.kak/README.md

 It uses the line-flagging feature and a compiled script to provide a real-time, smooth-as-silk scrollbar display.
 A limitation of this is that the scrollbar isn't a clickable UI element--you'll still have to roll your sleeves up and apply finger to keyboard to navigate around that document.
 This is kak, so you oughtta either be or get used to it!

-This is version 0.0.1

-The whole feature is--and will remain--somewhat experimental and doesn't promise a perfect experience, because it's not easy to implement this is as a kakoune plugin.
+This is *version 0.0.1i*.
+The whole feature is--and will remain--somewhat experimental and doesn't promise anything like a perfect experience--because it's not easy at all to implement as just a kakoune plugin.

 ## See selections outside your current view